- Fly from London to Bergerac where we meet our guide. From here it is about a half-hour drive down to our riverside hotel in Mauzac-et-Grand-Castang.

-- There are several reservoirs in the arable zone of SW Dordogne and we will visit at least one where a variety of species can be found, including the orange-spotted emerald and the exotic new arrival the violet dropwing.
+- There are several reservoirs in the south of Dordogne and we will visit at least one where a good variety of dragonfly, butterfly and a range of other insects can be found in a lovely setting.

-We should have time for a morning in the Dordogne and a farewell lunch before returning to Bergerac for our flight back to London.
+- We should have time for a brief morning trip after breakfast and before returning to Bergerac for our flight home.